 Note: This document contains side effect information about minocycline.
-Some of the dosage forms listed on this page may not apply to the brand name Solodyn.
+Some dosage forms listed on this page may not apply to the brand name Solodyn.

-Applies to minocycline: oral capsule, oral capsule extended release, oral suspension, oral tablet, oral tablet extended release
+Applies to minocycline: oral capsule, oral capsule extended release, oral tablet, oral tablet extended release.
+Other dosage forms:

 Along with its needed effects, minocycline (the active ingredient contained in Solodyn) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking minocycline:

 - blistering, peeling, or loosening of the skin

 - bulging soft spot on the head of an infant